 Yes.
 The transfer rules for a Junior ISAs are similar to adults in the way that you can split your allowance.
 A child could have a Junior Cash ISA and a Junior Stocks and Shares ISA.
 For example, if you wanted to add 30% of money into a Junior Cash ISA, and 70% into a Junior Stocks and Shares ISA, this would be fine.
 There are many different options and ways which different parents use to make the most of their children’s ISA options.

 In terms of transferring ISAs and staying on top of the rules, the main differences between ISAs and Junior ISAs are the allowance and investment time.
-The annual ISA allowance is less for children than adults, for this tax year (2019 / 2020) is £4,368 (subject to change).
+The annual ISA allowance is less for children than adults.
+For instance, the Junior ISA allowance for 2019/2020 is £4,368 (subject to change).
 Money cannot be taken out of a Junior ISA until the child reaches the age of 18.
 Even though money is put in by the parents or guardian, only the child can access it when they turn 18.

 Another difference is that the parent or guardian will need to set up or transfer ISAs on behalf of their children.
 You can find out more about setting up a Junior ISA here.